glfw/glfw/README.md

 creating windows and contexts, reading input, handling events, etc.

-Version 3.0 brings a new API with many new features such as multiple windows and contexts, multi-monitor support, clipboard text support, an error description callback, gamma ramp control, layout-independent keyboard input and UTF-8 for all strings.
+Version 3.0 brings a new API with many new features such as multiple windows and contexts, multi-monitor support, EGL and OpenGL ES support, clipboard text support, an error description callback, gamma ramp control, layout-independent keyboard input and UTF-8 for all strings.

 Certain features like the threading and image loading functions from GLFW 2.x have been [removed](http://wiki.glfw.org/wiki/Rationale_for_removing).